guniv/CoolerControl-Docker/setup.md

 ## Troubleshooting

+### Could not connect to DBUS

+The "Could not connect to DBUS" error is normal when running in a Docker container.
+This feature is normally used by CoolerControl to check whether the system is sleeping, which will not happen with a Docker container.
+This error can be safely ignored.

+### Issues with nct6687 drivers

+In some cases, Unraid may see devices using the nct6687 driver that is built-in to the Linux kernel but not be able to control them.
+Using the __Nuvoton NCT6687 Driver from ich777__ from Community Applications will likely work.
+If using the Nuvoton driver, make sure in Dynamix System Temp that the _Available Drivers_ option does NOT include nct6683 even if it is detected and available.
+These drivers will conflict and interfere with each other.

 ### Controlling Nvidia GPU fans

 There is currently no way to control Nvidia GPU fans without leaving the container in privileged mode, and it is **not recommended to leave the container in privileged mode.**